bosbec/mobileresponseDocs/dialogs/NewWelcomeToAdmin.md

 ### <center>Thank you for creating a Bosbec account</center>

+The **Bosbec WE platform** can be used for many purposes.
+A few preconfigured services will be installed on your account.
+Which services are installed depends on what solution you signed up for.
+You can also create completely customized solutions using the **Workflow Builder**.

-This test account is valid for one month of free testing.
-You're also getting some credits that can be used to send messages.
+Your account is valid for one month of free testing with enough credits to send a few messages.
+Use your test period to find out how you prefer to use the **Bosbec WE platform**!

-After your trial period, you will probably want to continue using the service.
-Your new favorite service will continue to be available for 199 euros per month* + transfer costs for messages.
+After your trial period ends, you will probably want to continue using the service.
+Your new favorite service will continue to be available for 199 euros per month + transfer costs for messages.

-A few services will be preinstalled on your account.
-The services are added to your account and not installed locally on your computer.

-The Bosbec WE platform can be used for many purposes.
-Use your test period to find out how you prefer to use the WE Platform.

-You can also create completely customized solutions with the Workflow Builder.

-To continue using the service after your test period ends, add your credit card information under Settings and Billing.
+To continue using the service after your test period ends, add your credit card information under **Settings and Billing**.

-Should you have any questions during your development journey, please contact us at support@bosbec.com
+Should you have any questions during your development journey, please contact us at **support@bosbec.com**.